peteroupc/peteroupc.github.io/random.md

 The PRNG's _state length_ must be at least 128 bits and should be at least 256 bits.

 Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed defined as follows.
 The seed&mdash;
+- must consist of data that ultimately derives from the output of one or more nondeterministic sources, where the output is at least as hard to predict as fully random data with as many bits as the PRNG's _state length_,
-- must consist of data which meets the quality requirement described earlier, which does not contain, in whole or in part, the PRNG's own output, and which ultimately derives from one or more nondeterministic sources (such data may be mixed with other arbitrary data as long as the result is no less cost-prohibitive to predict), and
+- must consist of data that does not contain, in whole or in part, the PRNG's own output,
-- must be at least the same size as the PRNG's _state length_.
+- must have at least as many bits as the PRNG's _state length_, and
+- may be mixed with other arbitrary data as long as the result is no easier to predict.

-The RNG should be reseeded, using a newly generated seed as described earlier, to help ensure the unguessability of the output.
+The RNG should be reseeded, using a newly generated seed as described earlier, to help ensure the unguessability of its output.
 If the implementation reseeds, it must do so before it generates more than 2<sup>67</sup> bits without reseeding, and should do so as often as feasible (whenever doing so would not slow down applications undesirably).

+<a id=Nondeterministic_Sources></a>
+### Nondeterministic Sources

+A cryptographic RNG ultimately relies on one or more _nondeterministic sources_ (sources that don't always return the same output for the same input) for random number generation.
+Examples of nondeterministic sources are&mdash;

+- disk access timings,
+- keystroke timings,
+- thermal noise, and
+- the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion, provided a high-resolution counter is available.

+Sources that are reasonably fast for most applications (for instance, by producing very many random bits per second), especially sources implemented in hardware, are highly advantageous here.

+A value called _entropy_ measures how hard it is to predict a nondeterministic source's output; this is generally a number of bits no greater than that output's size in bits.
+NIST SP 800-90B recommends _min-entropy_ as the entropy measure and also details how nondeterministic sources can be used for information security.

+For a cryptographic RNG, the output of the strongest nondeterministic source used to derive a seed, if a PRNG is used, or derive an RNG output otherwise, ought to have a min-entropy equal to or greater than that PRNG's _state length_ or that RNG output's size in bits, respectively.

 <a id=Examples></a>
 ### Examples

 Examples of cryptographic RNG implementations include the following:
-- The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, in some implementations of the device it can block for seconds at a time, especially if not enough randomness ("entropy") is available.
+- The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, in some implementations of the device it can block for seconds at a time, especially if not enough randomness (entropy) is available.
 - The `/dev/urandom` device on many Unix-based operating systems, which often relies on both a PRNG and the same nondeterministic sources used by `/dev/random`.
 - The `BCryptGenRandom` method in recent versions of Windows.
 (An independent analysis, published in 2007, showed flaws in an earlier version of `CryptGenRandom`.)
 - Two-source extractors, multi-source extractors, or cryptographic [**hash functions**](#Hash_Functions) that take very hard-to-predict signals from two or more nondeterministic sources as input.
-Such sources include, where available&mdash;
-    - disk access timings,
-    - keystroke timings,
-    - thermal noise, and
-    - A. Seznec's technique called hardware volatile entropy gathering and expansion, provided a high-resolution counter is available.
 - An RNG implementation complying with NIST SP 800-90A.
 The SP 800-90 series goes into further detail on how RNGs appropriate for information security can be constructed, and inspired much of the "Cryptographic RNGs" section.

 <a id=Statistical_RNGs></a>